 - The Strong Back (5) should be resting in place on the valve port of the pump.
 Tighten the Strong Back Nut (6) until it will no longer move (this is very important).
 If this Nut is not properly tightened, the Claw will stretch or break.

-- The Hammer (7) should now be resting on the Top Nut of the Strong Back.
-Make sure that the Hammer Nut (8) is located no less than six inches above the Hammer.
+- The Bumper (7) should now be resting on the Top Nut of the Strong Back.
+Make sure that the Bumper Nut (8) is located no less than six inches above the Bumper.
 Tighten the Locknut (9) in place.

-- Grasp the Hammer by each handle making sure to pull straight up.
-Pull upward on the Hammer in a quick, forceful motion.
+- Grasp the Bumper by each handle making sure to pull straight up.
+Pull upward on the Bumper in a quick, forceful motion.
 At this point, try to tighten the Top Strong Back Nut once again.

-- Continue to Strike the Hammer against the Nut until the valve loosens.
+- Continue to Strike the Bumper against the Nut until the valve loosens.

 - Repeat these steps on all of the valves.

-If you have any questions about the proper use of your Durabla style valve puller or safely removing a plunger pump valve, contact Triangle Pump today»
+If you have any questions about the proper use of your Durabla® valve puller or safely removing a plunger pump valve, contact Triangle Pump Components today»

 If you are experiencing pumping issues and need help troubleshooting the problem click here»